vcc-csc212/sp21-archive/_docs/2-about/policies.md

 If you are already on campus and start to feel ill, you need to remove yourself from the public and notify URI Health Services via phone immediately at 401-874-2246 and go home/back to your room and self-isolate while you await direction from Health Services.

+#### Religious Holidays {#rh}
+If you'll missing class or lab to observe a religious holiday, please email me in advance.